-Help Musicians UK launched the Ian Fleming Musical Theatre Awards to help musical theatre students with the costs of final year undergraduate or postgraduate study.
+Help Musicians launched the Ian Fleming Musical Theatre Awards to help musical theatre students with the costs of final year undergraduate or postgraduate study.

 The Ian Fleming Charitable Trust was founded by Ian Fleming in 1972.
 The Trust’s initial focus was on supporting national charities in the field of support, relief and welfare, and charities involved in research on human diseases.